lucavb/lunch-slack-bot/README.md

 ## 📝 License

-MIT License - see LICENSE file for details.
+GPL-3.0 License - see LICENSE file for details.